QCD matter at a finite magnetic field and nonzero chemical potential: Conclusions

 \section{Conclusions}

 Based on a smooth interpolation between the hadron resonance gas and the ideal parton gas, we have developed a hybrid equation of state to investigate the QCD crossover under finite magnetic fields and chemical potentials.
-Our analysis reveals that the dimensionless thermodynamic quantities $s/T^3$, $P/T^4$, $\varepsilon/T^4$, $\Delta$, and $C_V/T^3$ respond sensitively to both external conditions.
+Our analysis reveals that the thermodynamic quantities such as the entropy density, the pressure, the energy density, the trace anomaly, and the specific heat at constant volume respond sensitively to both external conditions.
 While a nonzero chemical potential enhances these observables in both phases, a magnetic field suppresses them at low temperatures and enhances them at high temperatures.
-Furthermore, both finite density and magnetic field significantly modify the squared speed of sound $c_s^2$, increasing it near the transition region but reducing it at lower temperatures.
+Furthermore, both finite density and magnetic field significantly modify the squared speed of sound, increasing it near the transition region but reducing it at lower temperatures.
 When the chemical potential and magnetic field are present simultaneously, their effects superimpose, producing a complex thermodynamic response.
 Moreover, our model successfully reproduces the temperature dependence of conserved charge fluctuations and their correlations from LQCD at $eB = 0$ and $0.04\ \text{GeV}^2$.
 However, at the stronger field $eB = 0.14\ \text{GeV}^2$, the model captures the qualitative trend but systematically underestimates the magnitudes.
-This discrepancy highlights the growing importance of physics beyond our current framework, such as the anomalous magnetic moments and the interactions in the QGP at stronger field strengths.
+This discrepancy highlights the growing importance of physics beyond our current framework, such as the AMM effects of both charged and neutral particles and the interactions in the QGP at stronger field strengths.
+Addressing these effects will be an important direction for our future work.